 If your mole or skin lesion comes back positive for melanoma, your doctors will figure out its stage.
 Staging is typically determined by the thickness in millimeters (mm) of the melanoma tumor and whether or not it has spread, or metastasized, into other parts of the body.
 Here’s staging in its simplest form:

 Stage 0: This is also known as melanoma in situ (the Latin term for “in place”).
-In this earliest stage, cancer only appears in the outer layer of skin.
-It can be easily removed and there’s no need for additional treatment.
+In this earliest stage, cancer is contained to the outer layer of skin.
+It's the most treatable type, can be easily removed, and typically requires no additional treatment.

 Stage I: The tumor depth is less than 1mm in depth and it has not spread to any nearby lymph nodes.
 It may or may not be ulcerated, which means the skin on top of the melanoma is like an open wound.
 A stage 1 tumor isn’t contained to just the top layer—it’s spread into the next layer of skin.
 A thin, non-ulcerated tumor of 0.8mm or less is categorized as the sub-stage IA.